 You can find research on all of the above on our 529 plan details pages.
 Or see our round-up of the best 529 plans based on our analysis and ratings.

-As far as maximum investments, there are no annual 529 plan contribution limits.
-But if you are making a significant contribution, be aware that contributions in excess of the annual gift tax exclusion ($17,000 in 2023 and $18,000 in 2024) will count against your lifetime estate and gift tax exemption (increased to $13.61 million in 2024).
+There are no annual 529 plan contribution limits.
+However, contributions in excess of the annual gift tax exclusion ($19,000 in 2025) will count against your lifetime estate and gift tax exemption ($13.99 million in 2025).
 There is a way to make larger contributions at one time without impacting your lifetime exemption by “superfunding” a 529 plan.

 Each state also has an aggregate contribution limit for 529 plans, which ranges from $235,000 to over $550,000.
 The price of attending an expensive college and graduate school program in the state, including textbooks and room and board, determines this amount.